omezaldama/swapi-project/README.md

 npm run start:dev
 ```

 App will run in `http://localhost:3000`.
-Swagger documentation can be found in
+Open API (Swagger) documentation can be found in
 ```bash
 http://localhost:3000/api
 ```

+The app has two modules: Planets and People.
+Both have 2 GET endpoints, one to obtain a number of pages of data from Swapi, and another one to obtain a specific item from the database if it has been queried before or from Swapi otherwise.
+Additionally, the people module has a POST endpoint that saves a person into the database.

+The app connects to a Postgres database; the username, password, etc., can be configured by environment variables using a .env file.
+There are two models: Person and Planet, and their corresponding tables are created: person and planet, respectively; the ORM used is TypeORM.

 ## Unit testing